 Utility of Scores

-The scores of HOBET are used for admission purposes.
-They are used for advising students on the academic courses that are best suited to their capabilities.
-The scores are also instrumental in determining what weaknesses a student has and he can accordingly be helped to overcome them.
+The scores of this test are used for admission purposes.
+They are used for advising students on the academic courses that are best suited to their capabilities and instrumental in determining what weaknesses a student has and he can accordingly be helped to overcome them.
 Students are generally enrolled into remedial courses for getting over their weakness that could mar academic success.

 A score of 59% in Essential Math Skills and a score of 54% in the Reading Comprehension is accepted in most colleges as average.
 The Composite Score is a major admission criteria and stands as the most valuable score of HOBET testing.